 While the NPS is normally considered a last resort for both schools and parents, it is important to know that it exists as an option.

-The Law Offices of Jennifer Chang believes in protecting student’s rights to a free and appropriate education under both federal and state laws.
-If your child is eligible to receive special education and is not getting the appropriate services or accommodations, our education rights attorneys will fight vigorously on your family’s behalf.
-Please reach out to us today or call (323) 931-5270 to discuss your case.
+The Law Office of Jennifer Chang believes in protecting students’ rights to a free and appropriate education under both federal and state laws.
+If your child is eligible to receive special education and is not getting the appropriate services or accommodations, Jennifer Chang, special education attorney will fight vigorously on your family’s behalf.
+Please reach out to her today or call (323) 931-5270 to discuss your case.